davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 The load itself was defined from fixed-asset in Hyperledger Caliper-Benchmarks.

 Caliper used 4 bare metal machines to host remote caliper workers and also to host a single caliper manager to generate the load on the Hyperledger Fabric Network.
+In order to generate enough workload on the fabric network we have to use multiple caliper workers which equate to the number of current clients connecting to the network.
+In the results section, the number of caliper workers is provided.

 ### Diagram of overall Topology